vcmi/VCMI.eu/additional/docs/blog/posts/vcmi-1.7.0-release.md

 ## Better adventure gameplay and AI

 The default adventure map AI is now the improved Nullkiller2, bringing stronger decision-making and better overall flow (while the deprecated VCAI was removed).
+The experimental machine learning based battle AI MMAI was added.
 Gameplay mechanics received plenty of attention as well, including HotA 1.7 map features (like scroll-related Seer Hut / Pandora rewards), improved handling of quests and events, and a steady stream of “works like H3” fixes.

 ## Multiplayer: lag compensation and simultaneous turns